OPSEC - Protecting Your Privacy (Workshop Outline)

 Summary:

 Personal data is constantly being collected, shared, and monetized—often without our knowledge.
 This workshop aims to explain what data is gathered, how it’s used, and what risks it poses.
-We’ll explore real-world examples of data misuse, from invasive targeted ads to identity fraud, and examine how individuals can take meaningful steps to protect their privacy.
+We’ll explore real-world examples of data misuse, from invasive targeted ads to government surveillance, and examine how individuals can take meaningful steps to protect their privacy.
 Attendees will learn how to opt out of data collection, secure their devices, and limit their digital footprint.
 Whether you're new to digital privacy or looking to sharpen your defenses, this session offers practical tools and resources to take back control.

 Open to ALL!